 Social benefits are numerous.
 The creation of Transit Villages, providing livability enhancements and transportation options and access to green space, trail, bikeways, and more people will engage in various physical activities (including commuting to work) that will improve the physical and mental health of the residents.
 The option of transit will reduce the cost of transportation to households.
-Creating compact walkable environments will bring more social interaction among the community and improve quality of life.
+Creating compact walkable environments will life.
 The attention to water quality, storm water management will improve the water quality of the creeks.
 All of these will reduce our health care and social service costs.